Why Corporate Training Metrics Matter

-Are corporate training metrics simply an exercise in futility that pleases training experts and HR but otherwise has no meaningful value to the business?
+Are corporate training metrics simply exercises in futility to placate training experts and HR but otherwise have no meaningful value to the business or to training participants?
 Yes!
-If you are only measuring training satisfaction, hours, costs, participants, programs etc.
+If you are only measuring Level-1 Training Metrics like: training satisfaction, hours, costs, number of participants, types of programs, etc.

 The Value of Training Measurement